j-desilva/travel-blog/content/blog/blue_mountains-series/02-lilo_float/index.md

 subtitle: ""
-excerpt: "No need for harnesses or ropes... this Mt Wilson fun requires a flotation device and the mindset to slow down, unwind, and relax in nature... with a few rock scrambles of course."
+excerpt: "No need for harnesses or ropes... this Mt Wilson fun requires a flotation device and the mindset to slow down, unwind, and relax in nature... with a few rock scrambles along the way."
 date: 2024-01-18
 draft: false
 ---